 “It usually takes two to three weeks for those symptoms to be noticed after a person receives a tick bite.
 If symptoms are not recognized and treated in these early stages, early disseminated disease results.
 At that point, symptoms gradually become more severe,” Dr. Norenberg said.

 Neurological and cardiological symptoms are tougher to detect but become more common at this stage of Lyme disease.
 Intermittent arthritis, often affecting the knee joints, also becomes persistent, along with cognitive disturbances and numbness in the arms and legs.
 In worst-case — and extremely rare — scenarios, cardiac complications resulting from Lyme disease can even lead to death.

 So yeah, staying tick-free is a pretty big deal.

 Upper Midwest a Lyme disease hot spot

 The Centers for Disease Control and Prevention estimates about 300,000 people in the United States get Lyme disease each year.
-Nationally, 14 states contain 96% of the reported cases, with concentrations in the Northeast and Upper Midwest.
+Nationally, most infections occur in the following areas where Lyme disease is endemic:

 Favorite targets for ticks

 “Those spending ample time outdoors, especially in areas with a lot of trees, typically have more run-ins with ticks,” Dr. Norenberg said.
 “Since ticks are most common in forested regions (they live off deer, birds and rodents like white-footed mice), there are more cases of Lyme disease in the Northeastern United States.”

 And while no one population is at a higher risk for Lyme disease than any other, children aged 5 to 10 and adults aged 35 to 55 appear to be the most affected demographics annually, with more than half of all patients being male.